 Red Rock Pass options include:

-• 1 Day Red Rock Pass – $5
+- 1 Day Red Rock Pass – $5

-• 7 Day Red Rock Pass – $15
+- 7 Day Red Rock Pass – $15

-• Red Rock Annual Pass – $20
+- Red Rock Annual Pass – $20

 Do you have an America the Beautiful National Parks Pass?
 You can use this instead of a Red Rock Pass at these trailheads in Sedona.

-Best Time To Hike Bell Rock Courthouse Butte Loop Trail In Sedona
+Best Time To Hike Bell Rock

-The optimal time to hike Bell Rock and Courthouse Butte Loop Trail is early morning on a weekday in spring or fall so you can benefit from perfect hiking conditions, easily get a parking spot and enjoy a crowd free hike.
+The optimal time to hike Bell Rock and Courthouse Butte Loop Trail is very early on a weekday in spring or fall so you can benefit from perfect hiking conditions, easily get a parking spot and enjoy a crowd free hike.

 If you visit Sedona in spring or fall during peak season, you simply have to be out early at trailheads or you’ll have problems getting parked.
+Winter and to an extent summer are quieter periods in Sedona, which means you have a bit more flexibility over when you hike.

 Try to avoid weekends, holidays and the 10:00am to 2:00pm rush for the best chance of parking to hike Bell Rock and Courthouse Butte Loop Trail.